 Our audit procedures included an assessment of the adequacy of the Internal Audit function and review of the report issued by the Internal Auditor.
-At the time of our audit, reporting was incomplete and the Annual Report has still to be issued.
+At the time of our audit, reporting was complete and the Annual Report has been issued.